jindrichmynarz/dissertation/parts/introduction.md

 <!-- Research domain -->

-The domain of this research is an intersection of case-based recommender systems and semantic web knowledge engineering.
+The domain of this research is an intersection of matchmaking and semantic web knowledge engineering.

 Stakeholders: Contracting authorities, bidders